DecisionsDev/odm-ondocker/CONTRIBUTING.md

 ## Discuss Non-Trivial Contributions with the Committers

-If your desired contribution is more than a non-trivial fix, you should discuss it on the [contributor's mailing list][ml-dev].
+If your desired contribution is more than a non-trivial fix, you should discuss it on the [contributor's mailing list](https://github.com/lgrateau/odm-ondocker/issues/11).
 If you currently are not a member, you can request to be added.

 ## New features